Welcome to Inspire

 Rules and Regulations

-- Payment in full must be received no later than January 31 for all competition dates with your entries in the form of a studio cheque or money order.
+- Payment in full must be received no later than January 31 for all competition dates with your entries in the form of an e-transfer, studio cheque or money order.
 No postdated cheques will be accepted.
 A late charge of 10% for all late entries will apply.

 - Every competition will be a on a first come first serve basis and will have a limited number of entries.
 Inspire dance challenge reserves the right to refuse individual or studio entries.